aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     {{< /browser >}}

-    OK, so let’s add some life it, shall we?
+    OK, so let’s add some life to our room, shall we?

     Under your interface code, add a `script` tag and let’s get our status indicator working by making a WebSocket connection to our server, listening for the relevant events, and updating the interface accordingly: